RichBurman/martian-robots/README.md

 Before the main tests, I implemented manual tests, to verify that the robot could move and rotate correctly, without the overhead of input parser.

 Why: I did this to ensure that the coordinate math was correct.
 If a robot is at (1,1) East and moves 'Forward' 3 times, it should land at (4,1).
 Catching these errors early, prevented any issues further down the line.

+It is important to note, I have now removed this test from the code, once I was confident the robot movement was operating correctly.

 ```javascript
 const testGrid = new MarsGrid(5, 3);